Czarean/Czarean/README.md

 - 👋 Hi, I’m @Czarean a Network Engineer, currently working on a Motoko dApp to help my local school, If  all goes well, I will pontentially be onboarding 20+ new users Identitys onto the Internet Computer and Openchat echosystem!
 Looking forward to finish my project and contribute to the ICP Network!
-- 👀 I’m interested in Blockchain and Smart Contract development, NFTs, DAO and dApps.
+- 👀 I’m interested in Blockchain, AI, and Smart Contract development, NFTs, DAO and dApps.
 - 🌱 I’m currently learning Blockchain "Motoko" Programing Language built by Dfinity for the ICP Internet Computer Protocol Blockchain!
 - 💞️ I’m looking to collaborate on Web3, Smart Contract Projects, dAPPs and NFTs.
 - 📫 How to reach me: https://x.com/IC_Pirate